LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/15_working_with_spritefonts/index.md

 2. Data that tracks the position, size, and spacing of each character.
 3. Kerning information for adjusting spacing between specific character pairs.

 The texture atlas approach means fonts are rendered as sprites, using the same [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) system you learned about for drawing textures.
+When you draw text, MonoGame is actually drawing small portions of the texture atlas for each character assembled together to form complete words and sentences.

 ## Creating a SpriteFont Description